LabEG/Serializable/README.md

 fromJSON Function:

-The `fromJSON` function populates an existing object instance with data from JSON, using decorator metadata for type conversion.
+The `fromJSON` function deserializes JSON data into a class instance.
+It can accept either an existing object instance or a class constructor.

+**Usage with instance:**

 ```typescript
 import { fromJSON, jsonProperty } from "ts-serializable";